SethClydesdale/tobira-study-resources/README.md

 ### Suggestions, Feedback, Bug Reports
-If you have any suggestions, feedback, questions, or bugs to report, feel free to [open a new issue](https://github.com/SethClydesdale/tobira-study-resources/issues) in this repository.
-For alternative contact methods and detailed reporting information, please see the [report page](https://sethclydesdale.github.io/tobira-study-resources/report/) for Tobira Study Resources.
+If you have any suggestions, feedback, questions, or bugs to report, feel free to [open a new issue](https://github.com/SimonFCO/CJK-study-resources/issues) in this repository.

+### Resources for Studying Chinese

+##### Tools
+- [Interactive Pinyin Chart](https://yoyochinese.com/chinese-learning-tools/Mandarin-Chinese-pronunciation-lesson/pinyin-chart-table) (Great for learning pronounciation)

 ### Resources for Studying Japanese